 In the home garden, care must be taken to avoid the highly toxic sap.
 While kids tend to steer clear of anything "green" like vegetables or Oleander, it's best to educate them early to leave this plant alone.
 Even though the leaves are extremely bitter and unpalatable, it is not a shrub recommended for use near stock animals.
 Some people also have a sensitivity to leathery Oleander leaves.
 Wear gloves to avoid skin irritation while handling.

-Regularly remove damaged, criss-crossing or dead branches to keep your plants healthy.
+Regularly remove damaged, crisscrossing or dead branches to keep your plants healthy.
 Be sure to bag and remove pruned branches from the site.
-The limbs and leaves should not be use as firewood or the limbs to cook with.
+The limbs and leaves should not be used as firewood or the limbs to cook with.

-Once your plants are 10 years old, start a regular maintenance program of rejuvenation pruning. in spring, cut 1/3 of the oldest trunks off at the ground level in spring and remove from your property.
-In a three-year period, you'll have a brand new shrub without losing valuable height.
+Once your plants are 10 years old, start a regular maintenance program of rejuvenation pruning. in spring, cut 1/3 of the oldest trunks off at the ground level in spring and remove them from your property.
+In a three-year period, you'll have a brand-new shrub without losing valuable height.

+Nature Hills ships strong field-grown plants that will arrive at your doorstep in fabulous condition, ready to plant in your garden.
+Order these truly 'tough as nails' but beautiful Oleanders today!
 You'll love these plants that provide a burst of color in your yard.
 They'll grow beautifully, even in poor soil and extreme heat.
-Don't miss your chance - order today!
+Don't miss your chance - order today at NatureHills.com!

 Nature Hills sells a large variety of plants with several options available.
 Plants are offered in both potted containers and as dormant bare root without soil.
 Here is a helpful resource to understand your options as you create a beautiful landscape with help from Nature Hills.